 Dr Martyn Thomas CBE

 Appointed December 2010.
-Martyn is a consultant software engineer and expert witness.
+Martyn is a consultant software engineer and non-executive director.
 He was a founder of the software company Praxis and a partner in Deloitte & Touche before setting up his current company, Martyn Thomas Associates in 1997.
-He works extensively with universities, as a visiting professor at Oxford and Bristol, as chair of the Executive Board of the Framework 7 Integrated Project Deploy, and as a member of advisory committees at Bath and City.
-He is a member of the Defence Scientific Advisory Council of the Ministry of Defence, Chair of the IT Policy Panel for the Institution of Engineering and Technology, and a Fellow of the Royal Academy of Engineering.
+He is a visiting professor at Oxford, Bristol, and Aberystwyth.
+He is a member of the Defence Scientific Advisory Council of the Ministry of Defence, Non-executive director of the Health and Safety Executive, and a Fellow of the Royal Academy of Engineering, where he chairs the External Affairs Committee.
 He has been awarded honorary doctorates from Hull, Edinburgh and City universities and a CBE for services to software engineering.

 Nominated by AHUA